ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Jazzy.md

 Note that some plugins / nodes might have their own local namespace.
 This is the case for `CostmapLayer` which will be in a `/ns/[layer_name]` namespace.
 For these, a new function `joinWithParentNamespace` has been added to make sure joining relative paths results in `/ns/topic_name` rather than `/ns/[layer_name]/topic_name`.

-If your use case doesn’t require multiple robots, keeping absolute paths in your `nav2_params.yaml` config file and rviz config file will preserve existing behavior.
+If your use case doesn't require multiple robots, keeping absolute paths in your `nav2_params.yaml` config file and rviz config file will preserve existing behavior.

 For example, if you specify `topic: scan` in the `voxel_layer` of a `local_costmap` and you launch your bringup with a `tb4` namespace: